cdreier/1chatroom/Readme.md

 [choose one](https://github.com/cdreier/1chatroom/releases), start it.

-A data folder beside the binary will be created with the sqlite database.
+A data folder beside the binary will be created with the database.

 Assuming you test it on localhost, go to http://localhost:3000/admin, type "asdf" - this is the default admin password - and you will see the admin page.